datadope-io/datadope-alerta/README.md

 celery -A "iometrics_alerta.plugins.bgtasks.celery" flower
 ```

-Without parameters, the server will listent in port 5555.
+Without parameters, the server will listen in port 5555.
 Use argument `--port` to change the port.

 See [Flower documentation](https://flower.readthedocs.io/en/latest/index.html) for more information.